-In the shared space between two neighbor intersections, for example, considering the lanes (from west to east) between intersection I_1 and intersection I_2 in Fig. 1, the output traffic streams of intersection I_1 is also the input traffic stream of intersection I_2 .
+In the shared space between two neighbor intersections, for example, considering the lanes (from west to east) between intersection I_1 and intersection I_2 in Fig. 1, the output traffic streams of intersection I_2 .
 The vehicles that have already traversed Intersection I_1 (from west to east) can be seen as the new incoming vehicles for intersection I_2 , and vice versa.